Critical theory of Pomeranchuk transitions via high-dimensional bosonization

 \textit{Summary and Outlook.} In this work, we further developed the framework of high-dimensional bosonization and used it to study Pomeranchuk transitions in 2D.
 The critical theory turns out to be a $z=2$ Gaussian theory for a real scalar field (Eq.~\eqref{eq:CriticalTheory}) at its upper critical dimension, with only one marginally irrelevant perturbation.
 We thus expect mean-field critical properties, with logarithmic corrections.
-Our work provides a rare example of an exactly solvable quantum critical point in 2D metallic systems.
 This is possible because Fermi liquid interactions, which drive the Pomeranchuk transition, enter as quadratic terms in the bosonized action, which can (and must) be treated {\em exactly}, on equal footing with the free fermion terms.
 In fact, hints of our central result, namely $z=2$, already exist for closely related transitions \cite{Schattner2016, Berg2019,Liu2022}, for which our general arguments are expected to apply.
 Indeed, it would be useful to derive the critical theory for the Ising nematic transition using the formulation of 2D bosonization as presented in this letter.
 We leave this line of inquiry to future works.
 Besides the $z=2$ critical mode, there is also a companion $z=1$ propagating mode of velocity $v_F/\sqrt{2}$, as we discussed in Appendix.~\ref{sec:rho2-propagator}, which might also be experimentally probed.

 In an earlier work (Ref. \cite{Lawler2006}) on the the critical theory for Pomeranchuk transitions also based on bosonization, all density $\ell \neq 2$ modes are integrated out following a Hubbard–Stratonovich transformation on the free-fermion term.
 Expanding the $\langle \rho_{-2}(-\quu)\rho_2(\quu)\rangle$ propagator close to the instability, the authors find contributions from $z = 2$ and $z = 3$ poles and conclude that the critical point is governed by $z = 3$ scaling.
 A similar conclusion was reached by Ref. \cite{Nilsson_2005}.
 As we show in Appendix \ref{sec:rho2-propagator}, the $z = 3$ contribution comes from non-critical part of $\rho_2$.
 The $z = 2$ mode we discuss in this Letter is the only critical field in the theory.
 Curiously, Ref. \cite{Lawler2006} also discusses a (finite velocity) $z = 1$ pole that is sharp, but sits \textit{inside} the particle-hole continuum.
 We find this second decoupled mode as well (Appendix \ref{sec:rho2-propagator}), and the reason it remains sharp at the instability is similar to the critical $\Phi$ field.